ALL YOU NEED TO KNOW ABOUT BARBITURATES

 Urine drug testing follows two processes which include the immune assay (IA), and the gas chromatography and mass spectrometry (GC/MS).
 Urine drug testing basically takes a urine sample from the subject and screen the specimen for barbiturate metabolites.
 The cut-off level for the initial urine test is 300 ng/ml and the confirmation test for a clinical panel is 80 ng/ml.
 For the forensic investigation or in the workplace, the initial urine test cut off level is 300 ng/ml while confirmation test requires 200 ng/ml.

 An extended drug testing for barbiturate may be also done using the hair follicle drug test kits.
 Hair follicle test, however; extremely depends on the drug detection period in the person’s hair.
 Some people lose hair immediately which may cause hair follicle test to result in negative.
 The test basically requires a hair sample nearest to the scalp where drug metabolites are usually absorbed from the bloodstream to test for the presence of phenobarbital, butalbital, and secobarbital.

 Saliva Drug Test

 The saliva drug test basically screens for barbiturate metabolites within 23 to 36 hours by using the saliva test kits.
 In the process, the saliva swab is placed in the person’s mouth to gather saliva samples.
-A standard saliva BAR drug test require microscopic screening to determine the formation of barbiturate metabolite, however; as the saliva test kits come in many forms, some test kits are buffed with antigen dyes which change in color if a barbiturate metabolite is detected.
+A standard saliva drug test performs microscopic screening to determine the formation of barbiturate metabolite, however; as the saliva test kits come in many forms, some test kits are buffed with antigen dyes which change in color if a barbiturate metabolite is detected.